WebOrigami/docs/src/content/framework/intro2.md

 The `src/public` folder contains the material that will become your public-facing About Us site.
 The hierarchical structure of file system folders lends itself well to representation as a graph.
 Graph Origami includes tools that let you visualize graphs such as folders in your browser.

-<span class="tutorialStep"></span> Navigate to a virtual file called `.svg`.
+<span class="tutorialStep"></span> In the browser preview (previously showing the contents of the `public` folder), navigate to a virtual file called `.svg`.
 Glitch and StackBlitz users: do this in the fake address bar above the preview window.
 Glitch tries hard to prevent you from navigating to a page that starts with a period, so you'll need to either the type the `svg` part and then add a `.` at the beginning, or cut-and-paste the text `.svg` into the address bar.
 If you're running locally, do this in your browser's real address bar.

 You'll see the `public` folder visually represented as a graph: